lunaticthinker/lunaticthinker.github.io/content/posts/2024-06-15-what-are-coding-principles.md

 ## 8. Fail Fast

-I like failures to surface early at clear boundaries so downstream code can assume sane inputs.
+I want failures to show themselves immediately, at clear boundaries, before they can propagate.
+When you catch problems early, downstream code gets to make a beautiful assumption: its inputs are valid.

-Practice Steps:
+What I do:

-1. Validate at public entry points.
+1. Validate rigorously at public entry points—your API surface.
-2. Use value objects enforcing invariants.
+2. Use value objects that enforce their own invariants on construction.
-3. Assert internal impossibilities.
+3. Add assertions for states that should be impossible internally.

 Example (Rust):